-Scandinavian Airlines flight delays and cancellations
+Scandinavian Airlines - Ticket refund and compensation in case of flight delays and cancellations

 Scandinavian Airlines or SAS as it is sometimes called is the National airline of Sweden, Norway, and Denmark.
 While the airline is not prone to delays, it has had a fairly worrisome cancellation rate.

-Your rights when delayed with Scandinavian Airlines
+What are my rights when delayed with Scandinavian Airlines?

 Under what conditions is your flight delay with SAS eligible for compensation?

-The conditions for which an SAS passenger become entitled to an SAS delay compensation are as follows; that an SAS flight arrives at its final destination, more than 3 hours after the ETA or in the case of flight cancellations, cancellations without prior notice of 14 days and above.
+The conditions for which an SAS passenger becomes entitled to an SAS delay compensation are as follows; that an SAS flight arrives at its final destination, more than 3 hours after the ETA or in the case of flight cancellations, cancellations without prior notice of 14 days and above.
+The EU 261/2004 regulation specifies these conditions, and the sanction would not apply if the delay or cancellation is a result of extraordinary circumstances such as union strikes or bad weather.

-SAS passengers are entitled to an SAS delay compensation in the event of any of the following:
+A SAS passenger is entitled to compensation in the event of the following:

-- Overbooking: If you had suffered a denied boarding due to overbooking of your flight.
+• Overbooking: If you had suffered a denied boarding due to overbooking of your flight.

-- Missed connecting flight: If you missed a connecting flight due to a delay in one of the legs and you arrived at your destination more than 3 hours later than expected.
+• Missed connecting flight: If you missed a connecting flight due to a delay in one of the legs, and you arrived at your destination more than 3 hours later than expected.

 Don’t take any excuses!

-- Only extraordinary circumstances such as union strikes or bad weather relieve the airline of this responsibility.
+• Only extraordinary circumstances such as union strikes or bad weather relieve the airline of this responsibility.

-- Short distance flight delays – Below 1500km – Passengers are due €250 compensation from SAS .
+• Short distance flight delays – Below 1500km – Passengers are due €250 compensation from SAS.

-- Medium distance flight delays – Between 1500km and 3500km – Passengers are due €400 SAS compensation.
+• Medium distance flight delays – Between 1500km and 3500km – Passengers are due €400 compensation from SAS.

 Delay, cancellation, overbooking or missed connection flight?
 You are entitled to:

-Short distance up to 1500 km | Medium distance up to 3500 km | Long distance from 3500 km |
+Short distance up to 1500 kmMedium distance up to 3500 kmLong distance from 3500 km

-e.g. London – Edinburgh | e.g. London – Athens | e.g. London – Tokyo |
+e.g. London – Edinburghe.g.
+London – Athense.g.
+London – Tokyo

 How to claim compensation from SAS